 MAKING ADJUSTMENTS TO THE NET of a balloon before attaching the basket.
 It is important that the net should be evenly distributed over the envelope.
 The strength of the net may be gauge by the way in which this member of the balloon’s crew is clambering about on it.
 The numerous bags of ballast for holding down the balloon are seen at the bottom of this picture.

-Manoeuvres which teach taxying, taking-off, approach to the aerodrome and landing.
+This chapter describes manoeuvres which teach taxying, taking-off, approach to the aerodrome and landing.
 When his initial training in the air is completed and he has learnt how to turn an aeroplane, the flying pupil is ready to proceed with training in circuits.
 The circuit combines all that the pupil has already learnt and a great deal more besides.
 The circuit begins with taxying and ends with a landing; it is really a complete short flight.
-This chapter is by Arthur Clark and is the third article in the series Learning to Fly.